the movement community

 We believe that no one should have to grieve alone.

-That’s why we designed the Movement Community Model — a movement-based grief group that invites people to move together with their loss.
+The Movement Community Model is a grief-informed, movement-based program designed to deepen community connection and support coping during times of loss.
 We imagine a global movement - where every neighborhood, everywhere, has access to this simple, yet profound way of integrating the power of movement, community and ritual to take care of ourselves and each other through loss.

 why join the Movement Community?